Browser does not support script.

 Compulsory module

-On this module we will introduce you to the framework of English law.
-You will develop knowledge and skills in the areas of contract law, agency law and Tort (a wrongful act or an infringement of a right leading to legal liability).
-You will also learn about the formation and running of partnerships and companies.
-This will provide a foundation for study in Year 3 in the areas of corporate governance, directors and auditors as agents.
+A knowledge of the principles of business law is essential for anyone who aspires to manage and direct a business.
+This module will introduce you to the basic framework of English law, developing your knowledge and skills in the areas of contract law, agency law and Tort (a wrongful act or an infringement of a right leading to legal liability).
+You will also learn about laws relating to the formation and running of partnerships and companies.

 Credits: 20